Fauci: CDC looking at changing mask guidelines

 Fauci, who serves as President Biden’s chief medical adviser, added: "If we don't vaccinate people, the model is going to predict that we're going to be in trouble as we continue to get more and more cases."

-To blunt this rise in cases, some local health officials have issued stricter mask guidance than their federal counterparts.
+To slow this rise in cases, some local health officials have issued stricter mask guidance than their federal counterparts.
 The CDC still says fully vaccinated people are safe without masks in most situations.
 All versions of the COVID-19 vaccines significantly reduce the chance of severe COVID-19 symptoms, including those from the Delta variant, but it’s still possible to become infected.

-Last weekend, for public locations, including for people who are fully vaccinated.
+Last weekend, Los Angeles County reimposed its mask requirement for public locations, including for people who are fully vaccinated.
 A slew of other California counties are strongly recommending similar masking but are holding off mandating it.
-Chicago recently announced that it will , regardless of vaccination status.
+Chicago recently announced that it will require masks in public schools, regardless of vaccination status.

 "That's a local decision that's not incompatible with the CDC's overall recommendations that give a lot of discretion to the locals," Fauci said Sunday of such policies.
 "And we're seeing that in L.A.
 We're seeing it in Chicago.
 We're seeing that in New Orleans, because the officials there, many of them are saying, 'Even if you're vaccinated, it's prudent to wear a mask indoors.'"